thespacedoctor/soxspipe/docs/source/utils/horne_extraction.md

 When the procedure above is completed, the actual extraction takes place as follows:

-**2 Extraction of the spectrum for each wavelength
+**2 Extraction of the spectrum for each wavelength for each order

 Using the polynomials computed above, the extracted integrated flux for each wavelenght in the order is computed as